arthi2900/app1/docs/prd.md

 - One Principal can be assigned to only one school
 - Multiple Teachers and Students can be assigned to same school

-## 4. Key Features
+## 4. School-Based Data Isolation

+### 4.1 Isolation Principle
+- Users from same school form an isolated group
+- Within each school group, Principal, Teachers, and Students can only see and interact with users from their own school
+- Admin has cross-school visibility and can manage all schools\n\n### 4.2 Isolation Implementation
+\n#### 4.2.1 User Visibility Rules
+- **Admin**: Can view all users from all schools
+- **Principal**: Can only view teachers and students from assigned school
+- **Teacher**: Can only view other teachers and students from assigned school
+- **Student**: Can only view classmates (other students) from assigned school

-### 4.1 Question Bank
+#### 4.2.2 Question Bank Isolation
+- Questions are tagged with school information
+- Teachers can only access question bank of their assigned school
+- Questions created by teachers are automatically linked to their school
+- Cross-school question sharing is not allowed (unless explicitly enabled by Admin)

+#### 4.2.3 Exam Isolation
+- Exams are school-specific
+- Teachers can only create exams for their assigned school
+- Students can only see and participate in exams from their assigned school
+- Exam schedules are filtered by school\n
+#### 4.2.4 Report Isolation
+- Principals can only view reports of students from their assigned school
+- Teachers can only view performance of students from their assigned school
+- Students can only view their own reports
+- School name, address, and code displayed on report header

+#### 4.2.5 Search and Filter\n- All user lists, question banks, exams, and reports are automatically filtered by school
+- Search functionality respects school-based isolation
+- Dropdown lists and selection options show only school-relevant data

+### 4.3 School Group Interconnection
+- All users within same school are interconnected
+- Principal oversees all teachers and students in their school
+- Teachers can view student lists and performance within their school
+- Students can see classmates and school-specific information
+- Communication and notifications are school-scoped

+## 5. Key Features

-- Subject-wise question storage
+### 5.1 Question Bank\n- Subject-wise question storage
 - Question types:\n  - MCQ (Multiple Choice Questions)
   - True/False\n  - Short Answer
 - For each question:\n  - Marks allocation
   - Difficulty level indication
   - Subject reference
   - School reference (questions linked to specific school)
+- **School-based filtering**: Teachers only see questions from their school

-\n### 4.2 Exam Paper Generation
+### 5.2 Exam Paper Generation
-- Automatic selection from question bank\n- Manual question selection option
+- Automatic selection from question bank (school-specific)
+- Manual question selection option (school-specific)
 - Question paper preview feature
-- Question paper approval process
-- School-specific question papers
+- Question paper approval process\n- School-specific question papers

-### 4.3 Exam Conduct
+- **School isolation**: Only questions from same school are available for selection

-- Exam time scheduling
+### 5.3 Exam Conduct\n- Exam time scheduling (school-specific)
-- Student login system
-- Exam writing interface
+- Student login system\n- Exam writing interface
 - Auto-submit after time expires
+- **School isolation**: Students only see exams from their assigned school
-\n### 4.4 Student Report
+\n### 5.4 Student Report
 - Automatic marks calculation
 - Pass/Fail status display
 - Detailed analysis:\n  - Subject-wise performance
   - Question-wise analysis
 - School name, address, and code displayed on report header
+- **School isolation**: Reports filtered by school for Principal and Teacher access

-### 4.5 User Registration and Approval Workflow
+### 5.5 User Registration and Approval Workflow
 - When a new user creates an account (signup), they will be assigned 'Pending Approval' status\n- During registration, user must select school from dropdown list
 - New users with'Pending Approval' status will be displayed separately in'Pending Users' list (not in Active Users list)
 - Admin must review and approve new user accounts
 - Only after Admin approval, user status changes to 'Active' and they are moved to Active Users list
 - This prevents unauthorized users from accessing the system

-### 4.6 Password Reset/Recovery Feature
+### 5.6 Password Reset/Recovery Feature
 - **Forgot Password Link**: Available on login page for all users
 - **Password Reset Process**:
   - User clicks 'Forgot Password' link on login page